Why It Works

 Phat ka-phrao is a ubiquitous street dish in Thailand, where cooks wielding woks will rapidly stir-fry sliced or minced meat flavored with garlic, shallots, fish sauce, and fiery Thai bird chilies, finish it off with a big handful of holy basil, and serve it with rice and perhaps a fried egg on top.
 Holy basil, though, is difficult to come by in the United States; Thai purple basil, on the other hand, is not.
 So instead of a recipe for phat ka-phrao, here is a recipe for phat bai horapha, which is still darned delicious.

-- 4 to 6 fresh red or green Thai bird chilies, divided
+4 to 6 fresh red or green Thai bird chiles, divided

-- Dried Thai chili flakes or red pepper flakes to taste (optional)
+Dried Thai chile flakes or red pepper flakes to taste (optional)

 Combine beef, 1 teaspoon soy sauce, 2 teaspoons fish sauce, and white sugar in a bowl.
 Toss to combine and set in refrigerator to marinate for at least 15 minutes and up to overnight.